 With evidence piling up against Brett, the police arrested him and charged him with premeditated first-degree murder, two counts of aggravated child endangerment, and one count of aggravated arson.
 Even in police custody, Brett claimed that he was innocent and that Vashti was depressed, which led her to apparently take her own life.

-Brett’s trial lasted for two long years, where the defense tried to paint Vashti Seacat as a depressed woman who took her own life.
+Brett’s trial lasted for weeks, where the defense tried to paint Vashti Seacat as a depressed woman who took her own life.
 Brett himself said that his wife committed suicide as she was depressed about her marriage and was afraid that her husband would take away her kids after the divorce.

 On the other hand, Vashti’s friends told an entirely different story on how Vashti felt happier and free after serving Brett with divorce papers.
 They also said that Vashti could not have taken her own life as she was not depressed and was looking forward to starting a new life with her sons.